-Based on my test results, in my opinion, during 2021:
+Based on my test results, in my opinion, during 2022:

-- a) The bookkeeping of the Company has been kept in accordance with legal regulations and accounting techniques. - b) The transactions recorded in the ledgers are in accordance with the bylaws and the decisions of the Shareholders' Meeting. - c) Correspondence, account vouchers, minute books and share registry books are duly kept and maintained. - d) There is a concordance between the accompanying financial statements and the Management Report prepared by the administrators, which includes the Management's acknowledgment of the free circulation of invoices issued by vendors or suppliers. - e) The information contained in the self-assessment statements of contributions to the Comprehensive Social Security System, particularly that related to affiliates and their contribution base income, has been taken from the accounting records and supports.
-The Company is not in arrears for contributions to the Comprehensive Social Security System.
+- a) The bookkeeping of the Company has been kept in accordance with legal regulations and accounting techniques. - b) The transactions recorded in the ledgers are in accordance with the bylaws and the decisions of the General Shareholders' Meeting. - Correspondence, account vouchers, minute books, and share registry books are duly kept and maintained. - d) There is a concordance between the accompanying financial statements and the Management Report prepared by the administrators, which includes the Management's acknowledgment of the free circulation of invoices issued by vendors or suppliers. - e) The information contained in the returns of contribution to the Comprehensive Social Security System, particularly that related to affiliates and their contribution base income, has been taken from the accounting records and supporting documentation.
+The Company is up to date in its contributions to the Comprehensive Social Security System.

-In order to comply with the requirements of Articles 1.2.1.2. and 1.2.1.5. of the Single Regulatory Decree 2420 of 2015, in development of the responsibilities of the Statutory Auditor contained in numerals 1°) and 3°) of Article 209 of the Commercial Code, related to the evaluation of whether the acts of the Partnership's administrators are in accordance with the bylaws and the orders or instructions of the Shareholders' Meeting and whether there are adequate measures of internal control, conservation and custody of the Partnership's assets or those of third parties in its possession, I issued a separate report dated February 23, 2022.
+In order to comply with the requirements of Articles 1.2.1.2. and 1.2.1.5. of the Single Regulatory Decree 2420 of 2015, in development of the responsibilities of the Statutory Auditor contained in numerals 1°) and 3°) of Article 209 of the Commercial Code, related to the evaluation of whether the acts of the Company's administrators are in accordance with the bylaws and the orders or instructions of the General Shareholders' Meeting and whether there are adequate measures of internal control, and conservation and custody of the Company's assets or those of third parties in its possession, I issued a separate report dated February 28, 2023.

-(Original signed in Spanish) Gonzalo Alonso Ochoa Ruiz Statutory Auditor of Grupo Argos S.A.
-Registration 43688 - T Member of KPMG S.A.S.
+(Original version Spanish and signed by) Gonzalo Alonso Ochoa Ruiz Statutory Auditor of Grupo Argos S.A.
+Registration 43668 - T Member of KPMG S.A.S.